Change Point Detection in Precision Matrices with D-trace Loss: Optimization

-To this end, we notice from the above example that the unsolvability of problem~\eqref{eq:ori-D-tr-opt-prob} when $\lambda_2$ is small may be related to the fact that {\em the relations between different groups} induced by the Group Fused LASSO regularizer is not strong enough to leverage the condition \( \sum_{t=1}^T X_tX_t ^{\top} \succ 0 \) to ensure dual strict feasibility (and hence the existence of solutions to \eqref{eq:ori-D-tr-opt-prob}).
-Hence, this motivates the introduction of a (modified) new regularizer to replace the Group Fused LASSO regularizer in problem~\eqref{eq:ori-D-tr-opt-prob}: intuitively, this regularizer should be similar to Group Fused LASSO regularizer when $\|\Theta_{t+1} - \Theta_t\|_F$ is small for inducing the (same) desired breaks, but penalize more on large $\|\Theta_{t+1} - \Theta_t\|_F$ to ensure the solution existence of the new model.
+To this end, we notice that the unsolvability of problem~\eqref{eq:ori-D-tr-opt-prob} when $\lambda_2$ is small may be related to the fact that {\em the relations between different groups} induced by the Group Fused LASSO regularizer is not strong enough to leverage the condition \( \sum_{t=1}^T X_tX_t ^{\top} \succ 0 \) to ensure dual strict feasibility (and hence the solvability of \eqref{eq:ori-D-tr-opt-prob}).
+Hence, this motivates the introduction of a (modified) new regularizer to replace the Group Fused LASSO regularizer in problem~\eqref{eq:ori-D-tr-opt-prob}: intuitively, this regularizer should be similar to Group Fused LASSO regularizer when $\|\Theta_{t+1} - \Theta_t\|_F$ is small for inducing the (same) desired change points, but penalize more on large $\|\Theta_{t+1} - \Theta_t\|_F$ to ensure the solution existence of the new model.

-\subsection{A revised problem with a modified regularizer}
+\subsection{A Revised Problem with a Modified Regularizer}

 Let $ \lambda_3 \geq 0.5 $ and let